Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Add' and the resource 'post-install script', with context of VPS.
-It distinguishes from sibling tools like update and delete.
+The description clearly states the verb "Add" and the resource "post-install script", explaining its purpose for automation after VM installation.
+It distinguishes from sibling tools like VPS_deletePostInstallScriptV1 and VPS_updatePostInstallScriptV1 by focusing on creation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.